ramsinghg2/test/README.md

-#  AZURE IoT C SDK integration into the QCS610 and Data posting to Azure Iot-hub
-- The main objective of this application is integrate the azure iot c sdk and control the camera streaming and also send the status of  camera recording to azure iot-hub.

-## About the project
+# Demonstration of Microsoft Azure Machine Learning and Azure services
+   -  In this project, we have demonstrated the azure machine learning capability, for this, we have demonstrated a pipeline, we are doing deployment of the machine learning model and doing inferencing on the cloud.
+Where we take the camera image data from qcs610 and perform inference and display the output on the device.

-  In this project, one can integrate the Azure IOT C sdk into the c610 platform and also create a small application to control the camera streaming and notify the status of camera to azure iot hub.
-The source tree of the project starts with the application directory (/home/user/azure)
+- The source tree of the project starts with the application directory (/home/user/azureml)

-          azure/
+          azureml/
+                       -  convert_tf_onnx.py
+                       -  deploy_model.py
-                       -  video_record.c
+                       -  Infer_config.py
-                       -  video_record.h
+                       -  score.py
-                       -  main.c
+                       -  inference.py
                        -  lib
-                                   - contain shared libraries of azure iot c sdk
+                                   - contain shared libraries of opencv
+                       -  Inference /
+                                   - local_inference.py
+                       - model
+                                   - contain the onnx modelfile
-                       -  publish
+                      - tf_model
+                                  - contain tensor flow model file

 ## Dependencies
 - Ubuntu System 18.04 or above